 Muted brightness (1,000nits)

-The battle between QLED and OLED is best summarised in one sentence: QLED is a mis-termed tweak of existing LCD technology, while OLED is a completely different technology.
+We can summarise the battle between QLED and OLED in one sentence: QLED is a tweak of existing LCD technology, while OLED is a new technology altogether.

 Since the pixels themselves are producing the light, when they need to be black they get switched off completely.
-That means no chunky LCD backlight, remarkably realistic blacks, so-called 'infinite' contrast, lightning-quick refresh rates and a muted brightness ideal for movies.
+That means no chunky LCD backlight, remarkably realistic blacks, so-called 'infinite' contrast, lightning-quick refresh rates and a muted brightness ideal for movies – if dim by LED standards.
 Watching an OLED TV for the first time will give you that rare feeling of having just witnessed something really very special.

-- OLED TV: check out our full guide to the panel technology
+- What is OLED?: check out our full guide to the panel technology

 QLED Pros and Cons

 Variety of screen sizes between 49 and 88-inch

 Slower refresh rate